falchion10/macOS-Jailbreak/README.md

 Next, what you wanna do is right click `bl dyld4::SyscallDelegate::internalInstall`, then select `Patch` then `Assemble`.

 Then you want to type `b .+996`, or whatever your decimal number is, it will be different depending on OS versions.
-This one was done with macOS 26.0 Developer Beta 1 (25A5279m).
+This one was done with macOS 26.0 Dev Beta 1 (25A5279m).

 Run these two commands to mount the root filesystem as read/write, and to create another backup of dyld: